dromanov/voxtype/docs/FAQ.md

 Voxtype uses the Linux evdev subsystem to detect global hotkeys.
 This requires read access to `/dev/input/event*` devices, which is restricted to the `input` group for security reasons.

-### Why does it need ydotool?
+### Why does it need wtype/ydotool?

-Wayland doesn't provide a standard way for applications to simulate keyboard input (unlike X11's XTEST extension). ydotool uses the kernel's uinput interface, which works universally.
+Neither Wayland nor X11 provide a universal way for applications to simulate keyboard input.
+Voxtype uses:
+- **wtype** on Wayland - uses the virtual-keyboard protocol, supports CJK characters, no daemon needed
+- **ydotool** on X11 (or Wayland fallback) - uses the kernel's uinput interface, requires a daemon

 ### How much RAM does it use?